 - 30-day money back guarantee.

-Signing up for Bluehost is a no-brainer; it’s a reliable, cost-effective hosting provider that has all the features you’ll need to start out with a self-hosted platform in place along with a dedicated support staff to help you out in case you run into any difficulties.
+Signing up for Bluehost is a no-brainer; it’s a reliable, cost-effective hosting provider with all the features you’ll need to start out with a self-hosted platform and a dedicated support staff to help you out in case you run into any difficulties.

-Note: If you’re not sure how to set up your domain name and hosting service with Bluehost, follow Step 3 in our post How to Start a Blog From Scratch.
+Note: If you’re unsure how to set up your domain name and hosting service with Bluehost, follow Step 3 in our post How to Start a Blog From Scratch.

-The other really important thing you’ll need is to access your WordPress.com account in order to transfer your blog’s content (images, posts, pages, and other such data) to your brand new self-hosted site.
+You’ll also need to access your WordPress.com account to transfer your blog’s content (images, posts, pages, and other such data) to your brand new self-hosted site.
 Make sure you have your WordPress.com account’s login credentials handy.

-Now that we’ve gotten the preliminary steps out of the way, let’s move on to the tutorial.
+Now that we’ve gotten the preliminary steps, let’s move on to the tutorial.

 How to Move Your Blog from WordPress.com to WordPress.org

 Moving your free WordPress.com blog site to self-hosted WordPress.org might not be a cakewalk but it isn’t all that complicated either.
-In this section, we’ll walk you through five simple steps to make the transition.
+This section will walk you through five simple steps to make the transition.

 Step 1: Export Data from WordPress.com

-Transferring data from your WordPress.com site to your new WordPress.org site is a nearly painless process thanks to the utterly useful Export tool that.
+Transferring data from your WordPress.com site to your new WordPress.org site is a nearly painless process thanks to the utterly useful Export tool.

 - Login to your WordPress.com site’s account.